Small Business IT: What can go wrong

 So, for the benefit of forward-thinking managers everywhere, and definitely not to give you nightmares, here’s my list of the top six IT problems your business might encounter – and how to guard against them

-The worst small business IT nightmare must be the loss of an internet connection.
+The worst small business IT problem is, without a doubt, a lost internet connection.
 This can happen as a result of an external problem, such as a fault in the line, or an internal one, such as the failure of a router or other piece of kit.
 These outages are annoying, but the problems can usually be fairly swiftly resolved.

 The problems that can be caused by mishandling the switch between two different suppliers, however, are in a whole different class.
 I’ve known companies suffer a 72-hour loss of internet service.
 Some people have achieved a month – that’s a whole month without any internet connection at all for their business – because they’d cancelled one internet service and only then ordered a new one.

-What often happens is that small businesses are attracted by the low costs, seemingly high speeds, and warm promises made by retail providers.
-What they forget is that, easy as BT or Plusnet is to order, it doesn’t come with the support offered by a business supplier.
+What often happens is those small businesses are attracted by the low costs, seemingly high speeds, and warm promises made by retail providers.
+What they forget is that easy as BT or Plusnet is to order, it doesn’t come with the support offered by a specialist business internet provider.

-This may sound trivial, but it happens surprisingly frequently – and sorting it out takes an inordinate amount of time.
+This may sound like a trivial small business IT problem, but it happens surprisingly frequently – and sorting it out takes an inordinate amount of time.
 In small companies, many business-critical processes are run on simple spreadsheets.
 If someone forgets to save the most recent version, days or even weeks of work can be lost.

 This can all be avoided if people run sufficient back-up that can restore to a file level.
 Some back-ups rewrite everything on the entire system, which is a touch excessive if all you want is the sales file from yesterday.

-This is only third on my list because, mostly, it’s not a particularly big deal.
+Equipment failure is the third business IT problem on the list because it’s not a particularly big serious issue.
 Workstations can and do fail, but it is not disastrous providing that people haven’t been saving data locally.